 the intuition of becoming and the scientific knowledge of evolution combine to give us the certainty of this dynamic quality of the real, which Physics expresses so imperfectly and so indirectly.
 It is impossible here … to not think of Bergson, because this convergence between the intimate intuition of becoming and transformist science is that of Matter and Memory and Creative Evolution. {{Merleau-Ponty, 1865, 65, our translation}}

 Nevertheless, Merleau-Ponty shies away from affirming a causal connection between Bergson and Eddington.
 A recent very thorough thesis on Eddington’s philosophy also suspends judgement about whether Bergson did or did not influence Bergson {{Laguens pp. 270-71}}.
 We think that playing down Bergson’s influence on Eddington is a mistake.
 Under close inspection, the claim that Eddington was not aware of Bergson and of his philosophy is extremely difficult to sustain.
 There are several reasons for this.
 First, there is the explicit reference to Bergson in the Nature of the Physical World from 1927 {{Eddington 2014, 47; for a discussion, see Canales 2015, 176-8}}.
 Second, Bergson was an international philosophical celebrity {{REF to Sinclair???
-Canales??? }} during the time Eddington was writing and was engaged in a heated discussion with Einstein, who, in turn, was a close friend of Eddington’s {{see Canales, 2015, 172-3, 178-9}}.
+Canales???
+Vrahimis 2011, 125 & 127}} during the time Eddington was writing and was engaged in a heated discussion with Einstein, who, in turn, was a close friend of Eddington’s {{see Canales, 2015, 172-3, 178-9}}.
 Third, they both attended the Congress of Philosophy at Oxford in 1920 {{‘Minutes of the proceedings…’ 1919; Laguens 2018, 271}}.
 It is also likely that Eddington would have been aware of Bergsonism indirectly: through C. D. Broad, Wildcon Carr, Hermann Weyl, Bertrand Russell, Oliver Lodge, Herbert Dingle, James Jeans, Samuel Alexander or Henri Poincaré, all of whom Eddington interacted with and all of whom engaged with Bergson’s philosophy.

 We believe that the philosophical similarities that we address below are sufficient to affirm a Bergsonian influence on Eddington.
 And, more importantly for our argument, it does not matter whether the connection between Eddington and Bergson is one of causal influence (as Merleau-Ponty and Laguens deny) or one of conceptual similarity.
 This is because we primarily argue that Stebbing’s later critique of Eddington’s thought was motivated by her recognising features of Bergsonism in it, regardless of whether her recognition of these features was correct or not.
 It certainly was not misplaced.
 Nonetheless, we hope to have shown that there are good reasons to believe Eddington was influenced by Bergson.